SamiraRK/EcoBuild/README.md

 ---

-> _“If you want to know more about EcoBuild — its AI internals, datasets, diffusion tricks, or domain reasoning — I’m always happy to discuss or collaborate!”_
+>  _“If you want to know more about **EcoBuild** — its AI internals, model architecture, training pipeline, datasets, diffusion tricks, or domain reasoning — I’m always happy to discuss, share insights, or collaborate._
+>  _Note: The source code, models, and datasets are **not open-sourced**.
+If you're genuinely interested in learning more, collaborating, or exploring the system for research or partnership, feel free to reach out!”_